imgbot/Imgbot/README.md

 The 2 main events we deal with through webhooks are installation events and push events.
 Each time a repo has ImgBot installed, GitHub fires a hook to `HookController.cs` and we start the installation workflow.
 Each time a repo that already has ImgBot installed gets pushed to, GitHub fires a hook to `HookController.cs` and, if the commit contains an image update, we start the compression worflow.

+If you need to make a connection to a real storage account you can update the `appsettings.json` locally to replace the `ACCOUNT_NAME` and `ACCOUNT_KEY` placeholders there

 ## The tests